 If graduate school is potentially in the future, it should have an impact on undergraduate planning.

 Even though a graduate degree can have a higher earning power, undergraduate students shouldn’t assume that it means they can borrow more for undergrad.
 They should do the opposite.
-This is because admission and completion of a graduate program is hardly a sure thing.
-Additionally, the job marketplace could look dramatically different than what it did when you started school.
-(As someone who finished law school during the peak of the recession, I’m speaking from personal experience on that point.)
+Admission and completion of a graduate program is hardly a sure thing.
+Furthermore, the job marketplace could look dramatically different than what it did when you started school.
+(As someone who finished law school during the peak of the Great Recession, I’m speaking from personal experience on that point.)

 Knowing that graduate school is in the future can often mean that less expensive undergraduate options are available.
 Many students get overly concerned with US News Rankings and college prestige.
 If you are majoring in political science intending to become a lawyer, your focus should be on graduating with as little debt as possible.
 If the less prestigious school offers a big scholarship, go for it.
 Most graduate schools only care about undergrad GPAs and test scores.
 At best, the name of the undergraduate school can be a tiebreaker.

 When discussing planning and paying for college, transferring schools should be given serious consideration.